 Baby of the Heritage range, the Klipsch Heresy III’s sojourn at my home (review here) was mildly infuriating at times.
 Its unevenness disqualified it from the Do-No-Harm club and the sound of a piano never quite gelled.
 It got its hooks into me big time though with its uncanny ability to conjure a live event out of a studio recording.

 Serious fun, more, please.
 Which brings us to Klipsch’s Forte III (£4k / €4.4k / $4k).
 A chance to see what moving one step higher up the ladder brings forth.
 Quite a lot as it turns out.

 The Forte III’s mid and treble drivers are horn-loaded titanium compression units.
 Bass comes courtesy of a more conventional 12” woofer and a massive 15” passive radiator on the rear – that’s an awful lotta cone.
 99dB sensitivity means low-powered amps can still mine that bottom-end potential.

 You only have to look at it to know the Forte III is an altogether different proposition to the Heresy III.
 At 91x42x33cm (HWD), it is larger, laying down an imposing physical in-room presence even though it’s not silly-big by audiophile standards.
 At 33 kg it’s also luggable.

-And yet, visually, the Forte III blended well into my smallish room thanks partly to the pair’s Distressed Oak finish and Lambswool grills.
-Walnut, cherry, and black ash finishes are also available, all with black grills (Lambswool on request), all more traditional in their appearance.
+And yet, visually, the Forte III blended well into my smallish room thanks partly to the pair’s Distressed Oak finish and Lambswool grilles.
+Walnut, cherry, and black ash finishes are also available, all with black grilles (Lambswool on request), all more traditional in their appearance.

 An exemplary case of retro chic, the bigger Klipsch looked fabulous, even if the rest of my decor did lend a decided ‘beige city’ vibe.